MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

 > [!div class="mx-imgBorder"]
 > ![](media/new-variable-name2.png "New variable name")

-## Step Five: Define your measure entity/attribute
+## Step Five: Define your Measure entity or attribute

 In this step, you will decide how to aggregate and summarize your chosen entities and calculated variables into a Measures entity or attribute.

 **Step 1: Defining first dimension**

 What is a dimension?
-You can think of a dimension as a “group by” function: The data within your new Measures entity or attribute will be grouped by all of your defined dimensions.
+You can think of a dimension as a “group by” function: The data within your new Measure entity or attribute will be grouped by all of your defined dimensions.

 <!--note from editor: In the para below and elsewhere, is it "Measures" entity or "Measure" entity?   -->